Zanask/Zanask/README.md

 ## 🔭 In terms of technologies

 I am familiar with HTML, CSS, JavaScript, PHP, and some libraries and frameworks like React and Bootstrap.
-I also have experience developing software with C++ and Java.
+I also have experience developing applications with C++ and Java.

 ## 🌱 Great enthusiast